roncodes/Skeleton/README.md

 	// GET: /users -- will result in a JSON response of all users
 	// GET: /users/1 -- will result in JSON response of user with ID 1
 	// POST: /users -- will create a user
-	// DELETE: /users -- will result in error, must specify user ID
 	// DELETE: /users/1 -- will delete user with ID 1
-	// PUT: /users -- will update all users with specified properties
 	// PUT /users/1 -- will update user with ID 1

 ## Todo ##